Analyzing the 432-page police report on the CVPA High school shooting

 Details about the AR-15

 The rifle the 19-year-old used was a Palmetto State Armory, PA-15 firearm which can be purchased for less than $500.
-This is the same brand of rifle used during the attempted assassination of Trump in Butler, PA and by a white supremist during the Dollar General mass shooting in a historically Black neighborhood in Jacksonville, FL.
-Ironically, Trump toured the Palmetto State Armory store in Summerville, SC during a campaign event in 2023.
+This is the same brand of rifle used by a white supremist during the Dollar General mass shooting in a historically Black neighborhood in Jacksonville, FL.

 While there are many companies that manufacture AR-15 style rifles, the new details about the 19-year-old’s desire to target the LGBT community may be connected to buying a Palmetto brand rifle.